saivenkatesh-maker/SpringSecurity/README.md

-# SpringSecurity - Example demonstrates login using database with specific roles.
+# SpringSecurity - Example demonstrates login using database with specificed roles.